Carl von Rabenhaupt: Franco-Dutch War

-After dedicating many years to science and religion on his estates in the Netherlands, Rabenhaupt was recruited by the Dutch Republic in 1671 as colonel of his own regiment, and later promoted to lieutenant general.
+After dedicating many years to science and religion on his estates in the Netherlands, Rabenhaupt was commissioned by the Dutch Republic in 1671 as colonel of his own regiment, and later promoted to lieutenant general.
 He was given command of the troops of Groningen and defended it against a siege in 1672 by Münster troops under Bishop von Galen.
 Following the Bishop's retreat on 28 August, Rabenhaupt recaptured Coevorden on 27 December.
 He became drost of Drenthe and governor of the fortress and held it against renewed attacks in 1673.
 He even pushed into the Bishopric's territory in 1674, taking Nordhorn and Neuenhaus until he was forced to retreat.
 Dutch peace treaties with Münster and Cologne ended the war on this front in spring 1674.

 In July 1674, Rabenhaupt started to invest the French occupied Grave.
 His force was only strong enough to fully besiege the town when Brandenburg troops reinforced him in August.
 The garrison under Noël Bouton de Chamilly inflicted heavy casualties on the besiegers and only capitulated on 27 October to Rabenhaupt and Stadtholder William of Orange.

 Following the victorious siege, Rabenhaupt returned to Coevorden to refresh his troops and to govern the region.
 He died there on 12 August 1675.
 A street in Groningen was named after him, and a sculpted bust of him was erected next to the town hall.